denkiril/excurs-orel-site/public_html/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.80 =
+* New: A new "MLA Phoenix Media Rename Example" plugin has been added to the "Examples" family in the Settings/Media Library Assistant Documentation tab.
+It adds support for the Phoenix Media Rename plugin's "Filename" column to the Media/Assistant submenu table.
+* Fix: For the Media/Assistant admin submenu screen, avoid "headers already sent" error with JoomUnited's WP Media Folders.
+* Fix: Improved error handling and debug logging for PDF thumbnail generation, especially "WordPress style" thumbnails.
+* Fix: Avoid Javascript "Uncaught Reference Error" in `mla-define-ajaxurl-scripts.js`, e.g., for Divi theme.
+* Fix: PHP 7.x compatibility error in `class-mla-settings-documentation-tab.php`, function `MLA_Upgrader_Skin->feedback()` has been resolved.
+* Fix: When the per-user "admin language" is set to "English (United States)", the untranslated MLA strings are restored in "back end" mode.
+* Fix: Improve handling of shortcode parameter/content errors, avoiding misleading "Invalid tax_query" messages.
+Improved error information in the `mla_debug` output as well.
+* Fix: For the "MLA Insert Fixit" example plugin, correct flaw in finding inserted images that have a relative path in the `src=` attribute of the IMG tag.
+* Fix: For the "MLA Insert Fixit" example plugin, correct flaw in finding inserted images that have other attributes preceding `src=` in the IMG tag.
+* Fix: For the `,extract(p,v)` option/format value, correct named subpattern and `matches:` prefix handling.
+* Fix: When Polylang is active, eliminate PHP messages and errors for some Media/Assistant Bulk Translate settings.
+* Fix: When decoding the `wp_filter` list for debug logging, unknown reference types no longer cause PHP errors.
+* Fix: Handles new synchronization protocol for WP/LR Sync version 5.0+

 = 2.79 =
 * New: For the `[mla_tag_cloud]` shortcode, a new `no_count=internal` parameter setting substitutes the WordPress-maintained "count" value for the explicitly-computed "attachments per term" value.
 This can significantly improve shortcode performance.
 * New: For the `[mla_gallery]` "date" and "timestamp" option/format codes, a second argument containing "i18n" will localize the returned value based on the site locale.
 A second argument containing "age" will return the difference between the source value and the current date/time.
 See the Documentation tab.